selcarmesan/Pawns-Board/docs/README.md

 function to achieve this.
 - Changed PawnsCardReader to only allow for reading from a specified file, rather than a default.
 This is to fix a misread on the instructions within the previous assignment.

+Homework 7 Changelog:
+- Changed the model and view to implement the proper update/observer interfaces, and edited the methods in them to correctly call them during the proper events.
+- Changed the view to only care about a single player that is specified upon construction, only showing their hand, and only allowing them to interact when it is their turn.